tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 ## Cloning Tinkerbell

-1. Clone `tink` and move inside `deploy/vagrant` directory.
-This folder contains vagrant configuration (Vagrantfile) and the scripts needed to provide workers and provisioners.
+Clone `tink` and move into the `deploy/vagrant` directory.
+This folder contains a Vagrant configuration file (Vagrantfile) and the scripts needed to setup the provisioner and the worker.

 ```
 $ git clone https://github.com/tinkerbell/tink.git